Lost & Found Pets

 Sick or Injured Cats

-The Animal Shelter immediately accepts all sick or injured cats who need immediate care.
+The Animal Shelter immediately accepts all seriously sick or injured cats who need immediate care.
 Please call the Animal Shelter at 541-265-0720 or an Animal Services Deputy at 541-265-0777.

 Healthy, Friendly Cats

 Through our experience, we have discovered that what many people consider to be stray/lost cats are simply someone's outdoor or indoor/outdoor cat.
-The Animal Shelter is able to supply you with food and supplies if you would like to care for the cat while searching for an owner, and make an appointment to bring the cat into the shelter if an owner is not found.

 - Have the animal scanned for a microchip at a veterinarian's office, or at the animal shelter.